empafrontend/Rentium/README.md

 ### Login requirement

-We use google login in our app.
+We use google login in our app with `Firebase`.

 <br>